microsoft/playwright/docs/src/debug.md

 ## VS Code debugger
 * langs: js

 We recommend using the [VS Code Extension](./getting-started-vscode.md) for debugging for a better developer experience.
-With the VS Code extension you can debug your tests right in VS Code, see error messages, set breakpoints and live debug your tests.
+With the VS Code extension you can debug your tests right in VS Code, see error messages, set breakpoints and step through your tests.

 <img width="1269" alt="running test in debug mode" src="https://user-images.githubusercontent.com/13063165/212740233-3f278825-13e7-4a88-a118-dd4478d43a16.png" />